Diocese of Angoulême

-The Roman Catholic Diocese of Angoulême (Latin: Dioecesis Engolismensis; French: Diocèse d'Angoulême) is a diocese of the Latin Church of the Roman Catholic Church in France.
+The Diocese of Angoulême (Latin: Dioecesis Engolismensis; French: Diocèse d'Angoulême) is a Latin diocese of the Catholic Church in France.
 Originally erected in the 3rd century, the episcopal see is the Angoulême Cathedral.
 Comprising the département of the Charente, the diocese had traditionally been suffragan to the Archbishopric of Bordeaux, under the old régime as well as under the Concordat, but since 2002 is suffragan to the Archdiocese of Poitiers.

-In 2015, in the Diocese of Angoulême there was one priest for every 3,680 Catholics.
+In 2022, in the Diocese of Angoulême there was one priest for every 4,981 Catholics.